-Deborah A. Lott has served as an independent editor and co-author of numerous popular and academic books, as well as curricula, speeches and presentations, and scripts.
-She works with individual authors, literary agents, publishers, universities and other academic institutions, corporations, and nonprofits.
-She specializes in mental health, medicine, social science, narrative nonfiction, and memoir/biography.
+Deborah A. Lott serves as an independent developmental editor for books, essays, curricula, speeches, presentations, and educational film scripts.
+Recently, she has worked on projects ranging from ambitious biographies of leading figures in psychology to a memoir of postpartum anxiety.
+Lott collaborates with individual authors, literary agents, publishers, universities and other academic institutions, corporations, and nonprofits.
+She specializes in narrative nonfiction, memoir, psychology, medicine, and social science.

-From 1998-2004, Deborah A. Lott served as a Contributing Editor for Psychiatric Times.
-She covered myriad topics, including brain research, trauma, anxiety disorders, women’s issues, children’s mental health, and the politics of mental health services.
+Deborah A. Lott was also a Contributing Editor for Psychiatric Times where she covered myriad topics, including brain research, trauma, anxiety disorders, women’s issues, children’s mental health, and the politics of mental health services.

 In a longstanding relationship with UCLA, Ms. Lott has collaborated with medical professionals and edited work for the Divisions of Gastroenterology, Anesthesiology, Gerontology, and the Medical Staff office.

 Deborah welcomes prospective clients whom she can help take their projects from conception through completion.